 Dr. Powell can be reached at 406-994-5017 or firstname.lastname@example.org.

 Kevin Repasky is an associate professor in the Electrical and Computer Engineering Department and an affiliate assistant professor in the Physics Department.
 His areas of expertise include laser research and development, laser remote sensing, electro-optics, feedback and control, and optical technology development for communications.

 Dr. Repasky can be reached at 406-994-6082 or email@example.com.

-Joe Shaw is a Professor in the Electrical and Computer Engineering Department and an Affiliate Professor in the Physics Department.
-He designs, builds, and calibrates optical remote sensing systems and uses them to explore the natural Earth environment.
+Joe Shaw is a professor in the Electrical and Computer Engineering Department.
+He is also the Director of the Optical Technology Center.
+Dr. Shaw designs, builds, and calibrates optical remote sensing systems and uses them to explore the natural Earth environment.
 From infrared imaging of clouds to laser detection of fish, optical remote sensing helps answer intriguing scientific questions while providing fascinating engineering challenges.

-Paul Stoy is an Assistant Professor in the Land Resources and Environmental Sciences Department.
-His primary interest is in surface-atmosphere exchange of water, energy, and trace gases with an emphasis on plot scale measurements and regional and global scale synthesis.
+Paul Stoy is an assistant professor in the Land Resources and Environmental Sciences Department.
+His research interests are surface-atmosphere exchange of water, energy, and trace gases with an emphasis on plot scale measurements and regional and global scale synthesis.
 Specific interests including quantifying the impacts of land use change and climate change on the surface energy balance, the carbon cycle, and hydrology in temperate, boreal, and arctic ecosystems.